Transfer Credit Details for Undergrads

 - To be eligible for credit, lower-level courses require a grade of D or higher (with the exception of ENGL 1101 and ENGL 1102, which require a C or higher); upper-level courses require a grade of C or higher.

 - Failed courses will not be awarded credit; however, these grades will be included in the transfer GPA.
-All grades received for regionally accredited college-level coursework, including repeated courses and courses not applicable toward the student’s current curriculum, are counted in the transfer GPA.
+All grades received for college-level coursework completed at an institution from which transfer credit is accepted, including repeated courses and courses not applicable toward the student’s current curriculum, are counted in the transfer GPA.
 Remedial courses will be excluded from the transfer GPA.

 - Courses used to meet CPC deficiencies at a previous institution will be used to meet the corresponding deficiencies at Clayton State University.